santagoy/san-tagoy-xyz/content/games/southern-skies/encounters.md

 ---

 ## Surprise and Reaction

 When monsters are encountered the referee gauges the foes' reaction and if there is surprise.
 Not all monsters would immediately attack, some may even be friendly and seek to act in mutual interest parlaying with characters.
 Surprising another allows them to take an action before the other acts.
 If there is mutual surprise, characters who keep their wits about them may act as if they had surprised the monster.
-Without surprise, actions are resolved simultaneously.
+Without surprise, actions resolve simultaneously.

 ## Running and Hiding